Alligator handler recovering after attack, daring rescue - NewsBreak

 Another bystander ushered the children away as they cried, the video showed.

-Christopher's wife, who has a background in nursing, then began performing first aid before emergency crews arrived at the scene.
+Christopher's wife, who has a background in nursing, then began performing first aid before emergency crews arrived.

 “These gentlemen could have stayed in the safety zone as most of us would, but instead jumped into the situation, of their own volition, and helped secure the alligator,” the company said in a statement.
 “Their help, combined with the training of our staff member, probably saved her life and her limbs.”